gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX/README.md

 It allows to quickly combine various hash code sources into the final hash code value with a minimal probability of collisions.
 A very decent thing that was _never_ backported to conventional .NET Framework.

-Gapotchenko.FX provides `HashCode` so you can use it in your project right now.
+`Gapotchenko.FX` provides `HashCode` so you can use it in your project right now.
+It even goes further than that by providing extension methods that are likely to appear in .NET in the future (yes, we own a Cassandra's magic ball):
+- `Combine<T>(IEnumerable<T> source)`
+- `AddRange<T>(IEnumerable<T> source)`
+- `AddRange<T>(IEnumerable<T> source, IEqualityComparer<T> comparer)`

+### Ex Classes

+Some Gapotchenko.FX polyfill functionality cannot be packed into existing .NET structures because they don't provide enough extensibility points.
+In that case, Gapotchenko.FX provides so called "Ex" classes, where "Ex" is an abbreviation for "Extension".
+For example:
+ - `HashCodeEx`
+ - `LazyInitializerEx`

 And so on.
-There are many little things that shape the productive environment into one you can immediately employ and reap the benefit in no-time.
+As you can see, there are many little things that shape the productive environment into one you can immediately employ and reap the benefit in no-time.